opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/logging_in_to_a_linux_ecs/logging_in_to_a_linux_ecs_using_an_ssh_password.rst

 -  The target ECS is running.
 -  You have bound an EIP to the ECS.
 For details, see :ref:`Binding an EIP <en-us_topic_0174917535>`.

--  Access to port 22 is allowed in the inbound direction of the security group to which the ECS belongs.
+-  Access to port 22 is allowed in the inbound direction of the security group which the ECS belongs to.
 For details, see :ref:`Configuring Security Group Rules <en-us_topic_0030878383>`.
 -  The network connection between the login tool (PuTTY) and the target ECS is normal.
 For example, the default port 22 is not blocked by the firewall.
 -  You have obtained the SSH login permission and reset the common user password for logging in to the Linux ECS.
 For details, see :ref:`Configuring the Login Permission Using SSH Password Authentication <en-us_topic_0017955633__section6207684794951>`.